Cybernetic Serendipity: Content

 The machines and installations were a very noticeable part of the exhibition.
 Gordon Pask produced a collection of large mobiles (Colloquy of Mobiles (1968)) with interacting parts that let the viewers join in the conversation.
 Many machines formed kinetic environments or displayed moving images.
 Bruce Lacey contributed his radio-controlled robots and a light-sensitive owl.
 Nam June Paik was represented by Robot K-456 and televisions with distorted images.
 Jean Tinguely provided two of his painting machines.
 Edward Ihnatowicz's biomorphic hydraulic ear (Sound Activated Mobile (SAM, 1968)) turned toward sounds and John Billingsley's Albert 1967 turned to face light.
 Wen-Ying Tsai presented his interactive cybernetic sculptures of vibrating stainless-steel rods, stroboscopic light, and audio feedback control.
 Several artists exhibited machines that drew patterns that the visitor could take away, or involved visitors in games.
 Cartoonist Rowland Emett designed the mechanical computer Forget-me-not, which was commissioned by Honeywell.

 Another section explored the computer's ability to produce text - both essays and poetry.
 Different programs produced Haiku, children's stories, and essays.
 One of the first computer-generated poems, by Alison Knowles and James Tenney, was included in the exhibition and catalogue.

-Computer-generated movies were represented by John Whitney's permutations and a Bell Labs movie on their technology for producing movies.
+Computer-generated movies were represented by John Whitney's Permutations and a Bell Labs movie on their technology for producing movies.
 Some samples included images of tesseracts rotating in four dimensions, a satellite orbiting the Earth, and an animated data structure.

 Computer graphics were also represented, including pictures produced on cathode ray oscilloscopes and digital plotters.
 There was a variety of posters and graphics demonstrating the power of computers to do complex (and apparently random) calculations.
 Other graphics showed a simulated Mondrian and the iconic decreasing squares spiral that appeared on the exhibition's poster and book.
 The Boeing Company exhibited their use of wireframe graphics.

+The innovative computer-generated sculpture, Quad 1, was displayed at the Cybernetic Serendipity exhibit.
+Created by the American abstract expressionist sculptor, Robert Mallary, in 1968, Quad 1 is widely believed to be the world's first Computer Aided Design sculpture.

 Keith Albarn & Partners contributed to the design of the exhibition.